quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ### Key Update for QUIC Multipath {#multipath-key-update}

-The Key Phase bit update process for QUIC v1 is specified in Section 6 of
+The Key Phase bit update process for QUIC version 1 is specified in Section 6 of
 {{QUIC-TLS}}.
 The general principles of key update are not changed in this specification.
-Following QUIC v1, the Key Phase bit is used to indicate which packet protection keys are used to protect the packet.
+Following QUIC version 1, the Key Phase bit is used to indicate which packet protection keys are used to protect the packet.
 The Key Phase bit is toggled to signal each subsequent key update.
 Because of network delays, packets protected with the older key might arrive later than the packets protected with the new key.
 Therefore, the endpoint needs to retain old packet keys to allow these delayed packets to be processed and it must distinguish between the new key and the old key.
-In QUIC V1, this is done using packet numbers so that the rule is made simple: Use the older key if packet number is lower than any packet number frame the current key phase.
+In QUIC version 1, this is done using packet numbers so that the rule is made simple: Use the older key if packet number is lower than any packet number frame the current key phase.